tomasvana10/commits2pdf/README.md

 ## Usage

+> [!TIP]
-- Tip: If the value you are providing for a given argument/flag includes spaces, wrap in it quotations ("") to ensure it is parsed properly.
+> If the value you are providing for a given argument/flag includes spaces, wrap in it quotations ("") to ensure it is parsed properly.

 **Usage example #1**
 ```